Schneider Electric

 No Charge Start Without Fault Indication

-Vehicle plugged in but charging does not start; no error code displayed, LEDs remain steady or show 'ready' state.
+Vehicle plugged in but charging does not start; no error code is displayed, and LEDs remain steady or show a 'ready' state.

 Advertisements